biddster/node-red-contrib-hs100/README.md

 Drag this node on to a worksheet and double click it.
 Enter the IP address of the plug on your network.
 Save and deploy.

+# Dynamic configuration of IP address

+Alternatively you can dynamically set the IP address of the plug.
+To do this set the message property 'hs100_address' to the address of the plug that you wish to control.

 # Actuations

 This node supports a number of actuations that are invoked by sending a msg.topic or msg.payload